vtex-apps/store-framework-course/course/steps/pdp/en.md

 1. the right column to be vertically aligned to the center (see the `verticalAlign` and `preventVerticalStretch` props in the [Flex Layout Column documentation](https://vtex.io/docs/app/vtex.flex-layout#flex-layoutcol))
 2. the [`product-price`](https://vtex.io/docs/components/all/vtex.store-components/product-price#configuration) to show the total savings and list price (`showSavings` and `showListPrice`)

-:information_source: Remember to access the [`product-images`](https://vtex.io/docs/components/product-related/vtex.store-components/product-images), [`product-price`](https://vtex.io/docs/components/product-related/vtex.store-components/product-price), [`product-name`](https://vtex.io/docs/components/product-related/vtex.store-components/product-name) e [`buy-button`](https://vtex.io/docs/app/vtex.store-components/buy-button) documentation in case you have any questions during your activity.
+:information_source: Remember to access the [`product-images`](https://vtex.io/docs/components/product-related/vtex.store-components/product-images), [`product-price`](https://vtex.io/docs/components/product-related/vtex.store-components/product-price), [`product-name`](https://vtex.io/docs/components/product-related/vtex.store-components/product-name) and [`buy-button`](https://vtex.io/docs/app/vtex.store-components/buy-button) documentation in case you have any questions during your activity.

 ----